ucb-ee290c/sp21-aes-rocc-accel/README.md

 # AES RoCC Accelerator/Co-Processor --- EE290C

 ## Requirements
+The AES RoCC Accelerator utilizes a DMA generator and the chisel verification library.
-As the tests depend on the chisel verification library, this generator must be built alongside Chipyard.
+As such, this accelerator generator must be built alongside Chipyard.

 ### Installing Chipyard
 You should already have chipyard installed from lab 1.
 However, double check that the chipyard version  is >= 1.3.